Student Coin (STC) Trading 6.3% Lower Over Last 7 Days

 According to CryptoCompare, “Student Coin builds a platform called STC Exchange that allows people to create and develop their own DeFi, NFT, personal, and startup tokens.
 The project supports students at over 500 universities, allowing them to build tokens, decentralize their loans, and fund startups.
 The mission of the Student Coin is to educate people about cryptocurrencies and to put personal tokenization into the mainstream. “

-It is usually not possible to buy alternative cryptocurrencies such as Student Coin directly using US dollars.
-Investors seeking to trade Student Coin should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Student Coin using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as Student Coin directly using US dollars.
+Investors seeking to acquire Student Coin should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Student Coin using one of the exchanges listed above.

 Receive News & Updates for Student Coin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Student Coin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.